-For years, I have dreamed of traveling to Southern Italy, and last week, my dream came true.
-After spending several days in Rome and the Amalfi Coast, we made Naples our home base and set off to explore Pompeii!
+For years, I have dreamed of traveling to Southern Italy, & last September, my dream came true.
+After spending several days in Rome & the Amalfi Coast, we made Naples our home & set off to explore Pompeii!

 History of Pompeii

 Over the years, excavations have provided detailed insight into the everyday life of the ancient Romans.
-Pompeii was a very wealthy city, with luxurious homes and lavish decorations, and a complex yet influential political and social system.
+Pompeii was a very wealthy city, with luxurious homes & lavish decorations, & a complex yet influential political & social system.
 The magnificent architecture shows the economic significance of Pompeii, particularly with its close proximity to the Bay of Naples.
-Entertainment was also very important to the ancient Romans; several amphitheaters have been excavated, once utilized for gladiator fighting, animal slaying and public executions.
+Entertainment was also very important to the ancient Romans — several amphitheaters have been excavated, once utilized for gladiator fighting, animal slaying & public executions.

-Pompeii is sight to be seen, and it is hard to grasp how Pompeii continues to be a tangible force in modern day life.
-From Roman city development to art and architecture, Pompeii has, and continues to, influence social, economic, religious and political life in the present world.
+Pompeii is sight to be seen, & it is hard to grasp how Pompeii continues to be a tangible force in modern day life.
+From Roman city development to art & architecture, Pompeii has, & continues to, influence social, economic, religious & political life in the present world.

 Tour Guide or Solo Exploration?

-We originally planned to explore Pompeii on our own, but at the last minute, we booked an AirBNB Experience with an archaeologist, and oh man, I am so glad we did.
+We originally planned to explore Pompeii on our own, but at the last minute, we booked an AirBNB Experience with an archaeologist, & oh man, I am so glad we did.
 Pompeii is huge!
-Our tour guide was extremely knowledgeable and he was able to show us the highlights of Pompeii and share historical facts we would have otherwise missed.
-The tour lasted 2 hours, and at the end, we were able to explore Pompeii on our own.
+Our tour guide was extremely knowledgeable & he was able to show us the highlights of Pompeii & share historical facts we would have otherwise missed.
+The tour lasted 2 hours, & at the end, we were free to explore Pompeii on our own.

 Transportation to Pompeii